 5. Choose certain dog breeds

-Dog breeds that may result in higher insurance premiums include:
+Dog breeds that may result in higher insurance premiums or restrictions in some states include:

 - Pitbull